lsst/dp0-2_lsst_io/tutorials-examples/Portal-5.rst

 **Screenshot**

-Clicking on "Add Column" results in a new column in a numeric format, corresponding to the ASCII value of the character in the "band" column(the rightmost on the screenshot below.
+Clicking on "Add Column" results in a new column in a numeric format, corresponding to the ASCII value of the character in the "band" column (now the rightmost on the screenshot below).

+**Screenshot**

 2.3.
-Now in order to have data in various filters appear in different colors,
+Now in order to have data in various filters appear in different colors, you need to change the plot parameters by clicking the two gears.
+This brings a window as below, where you need to click on "Trace Options" and enter "bands_ascii" in the "Color Map" line, and "Rainbow" in the "Color Scale" line.

+**Screenshot**

+Once you click on "Apply" - you will see the plot of the supernova light curve in various bands.

+**Screenshot**

+Instead of plotting the fluxes, you can take advantage of the fact that in the ADQL query you requested a new column, where the fluxes are converted to AB magnitudes, as below.
+But a comparison of the two light curves - one in flux units, and the other in magnitudes - reveals that the flux conversion routine in ADQL you've used in the ADQL search ignores negative fluxes, meaning there is no entry for those.
+This can be dangerous, since in some cases, a non-detection is actually scientifically interesting!

+**Screenshot**

 Step 3.
 The Distinction Between fsodo.psfFlux and fsodo.psfDiffFlux
 ====================================================================